boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 This can happen if you switch the ROKIT Locator into a mode where it requires e.g. laser data, but none is available (e.g. no laser data is sent with a few hundred miliseconds after the mode switch).

 To avoid this, make sure `LaserScan` messages are sent to the bridge before switching the ROKIT Locator mode.

+## Support of earlier versions of ROKIT Locator

+If you have version 1.2 of ROKIT Locator, checkout the corresponding tag:

+    git checkout 2.1.2 -b main-v1.2

 [ROS 2]: https://docs.ros.org/en/rolling